-You’ll also notice its evergreen leafage that evolves from bright green to emerald green, and is sprinkled with silver spots delicately ordered along the leaf veins.
+You’ll also notice its evergreen leafage that evolves from bright green to emerald green.
+It is sprinkled with silver spots delicately ordered along leaf veins.
 It truly shines as an exquisite ornamental plant.
-The scientific name maculata comes from these spots, and the other name of this begonia, “bamboo begonia“, comes from the shape of its stem.
+The scientific name maculata comes from these spots.
+On the other hand, the second name of this begonia, “bamboo begonia“, comes from the shape of its stem.

-The cultivar that is specifically called ‘Tamaya ®’ is actually patented, meaning that it was developed by breeders who patiently ensured it would constantly provide us with its beauty!
+The variety that is specifically called ‘Tamaya ®’ is actually a patented cultivar.
+In an nutshell, it means that it was developed by breeders who patiently ensured it would constantly provide us with its beauty!
 Propagating it for sale is thus currently prohibited.

 Smart tip about Tamaya

-Tamaya can survive for several decades, but it tends to grow sparse and blooms decrease in time.
+Tamaya can survive for decades, but it tends to grow sparse and blooms decrease in time.

 To avoid this, you must prune on a regular basis and enrich the soil with fertilizer.